AOlefirenko/mono/README.md

 &nbsp;

-Easily deploy monolithic web applications to AWS Lambda using this Component.
+Easily host web frameworks and applications on a single AWS Lambda function using this [Serverless Component](https://www.github.com/serverless/components).

 ### Features